 Monitoring, reporting and validation - The demo project should provide some initial evidence of the success, actual outcome, of the restoration action through an implemented monitoring system.
 However, for a larger restoration program, guidance on a broader monitoring and evaluation strategy should be developed.
 Besides to demonstrate what a project achieves; monitoring supports adaptive management and hence ensure learning by doing.
 This is critical for building trust and long-term commitment by funders and stakeholders.
 Monitoring builds on identifying indicators, response variables, that reflect the primary and any secondary restoration objectives, and with a sampling scheme that is sufficient to statistically capture trajectories over time.
 Within the SUPERB project several monitoring methods has been implemented and with information being available here at the Forest Knowledge Gateway.
 You may also consult Menéndez-Miguélez et al. (2024b) on how outcomes of forest restoration have been measured.
 Note however, to provide real evidence on the restoration impact, also reference areas with a corresponding initial situation should be monitored.
 Only through a counterfactual comparison can the true effect of implemented actions be evaluated!

-Scientific paper that analyzes 95 ecological restoration projects in Europe and identifies 84 indicators used to assess their success.
+Scientific paper which analyzes 95 ecological restoration projects in Europe and identifies 84 indicators used to assess their success.
 It highlights five common metrics (abundance, cover, density, Ellenberg index, and richness) and emphasizes the need for harmonized indicators to evaluate restoration effectiveness, particularly under climate change.
 Useful for improving the planning and assessment of restoration initiatives.